-Under AASB 9, the Group recognises the movements in fair value through statement of profit or loss.
-The fair value of unlisted managed funds has been determined by reference to unit prices determined by fund investment manger.
+Under AASB 9, the Group recognises the movements in fair value of investments through the statement of profit or loss.
+The fair value of unlisted investment trusts has been determined by reference to unit prices determined by the funds' investment manager.